Factor-Based Funds: What Are They, and Should You Invest in Them?

 To take exposure to these indices, you can invest in an index fund or ETF offered by an AMC on these indices.

-Who Should Go For Low Volatility Investing?
+Who Should Opt for Low Volatility Factor-Based Funds?

 Low volatility investing works relatively better in a market where there is too much uncertainty leading to high volatility.
 It is a relatively low-risk investment strategy with the potential to deliver good returns in a volatile market or one that is going down.
 It is suitable for investors who want to invest in equities but can't tolerate too much volatility compared to those with an aggressive risk profile.